 Read the law: Prince George’s County Code, Subtitle 2 §2-211

-In the case of housing which has been sold or rented, the sign may be left in place for a maximum of 14 days after the execution of a contract or other written agreement of sale or rental.
+Signs advertising the sale or rental of a property must not be used if the property is not being offered as advertised.
+Once a property has been sold or rented, the sign may be left in place for a maximum of 14 days after the execution of a contract of sale or rental.

 When a landlord seeks to determine whether a married couple meets income requirements, landlord must consider the income of both spouses.